 Lawyers for Talcum Powder Class Action

 Over 34,000 lawsuits have been filed by plaintiffs alleging injury from use of Talcum Powder produced by Johnson and Johnson.
 Talk to a talcum powder lawsuit attorney if you have developed ovarian cancer after extended use of talcum powder or lung cancer from inhalation of the powder in the manufacturing process.
 Talcum powder is commonly used to absorb moisture and prevent rashes.
 It is derived from the mineral Talc, which has been linked to the development of ovarian carcinomas, gynecological tumors, and mesothelioma.
 Today, there have been thousands of Talcum Powder lawsuits filed against Talc manufacturers, like Johnson and Johnson, asserting that they knew of asbestos contaminants in Talcum Power and concealed this information from the public.
 Call Simmons and Fletcher, P.C. to learn what a talcum powder lawsuit lawyer can do for you.
 (800) 298-0111.

 - Claims involving ovarian cancer and/or gynecological tumors from long term use of Talcum Powder as a feminine hygiene product, and;

-- Claims involving mesothelioma (lung cancer) from inhalation of Talc or Talcum Powder either during the mining process or during use of shower products such as Shower to Shower body powder.
+- Claims involving mesothelioma (lung cancer) from inhalation of Talc or Talcum Powder either during the mining process or during the use of shower products such as Shower to Shower body powder.

 If you have suffered ovarian cancer or mesothelioma after long-term use of Talcum Powder, call Simmons and Fletcher, P.C. to be connected with a Talcum Powder lawsuit lawyer today: (713) 932-0777.